widberg/llvm-project-widberg-extensions/README.md

 # The LLVM Compiler Infrastructure With Widberg Extensions

-The LLVM Compiler Infrastructure With Widberg Extensions, affectionately called the Widpiler, is a fork of LLVM intended to implement C/C++ language features in LLVM/Clang to aid in reverse engineering.
+The LLVM Compiler Infrastructure With Widberg Extensions, affectionately called the Widpiler by many, is a fork of LLVM intended to implement C/C++ language features in LLVM/Clang to aid in reverse engineering.
 Currently, the scope of this project covers a subset of the IDA Pro [__usercall syntax](https://github.com/widberg/llvm-project-widberg-extensions/wiki/User‐Defined-Calling-Conventions) and [shifted pointers](https://github.com/widberg/llvm-project-widberg-extensions/wiki/Shifted-Pointers).